pyohio/pyohio-static-website/2026/content/program/lightning-talks.md

 ## Sign-up Process

 - A sign-up board will be posted near registration
-- Sign-ups will be open until a cutoff time on Saturday (TBD)
+- Sign-ups will be open until a cutoff time on Saturday (posted at the event)
 - Talk order will be randomized
 - Not all talks may be accepted if we receive too many submissions
 - The final talk list and order will be published on this page